ElcoLuijendijk/beo/readme.md

 ### Installation with pip

-The file ``requirements.txt`` contains the same set of modules.
-You can install them using `pip` following:
+Alternatively you can install the required modules using `pip` following:

 ````bash
 pip install -r requirements.txt